Become a PQS

-PQS status will be granted upon approval of the RTO's application and subsequent execution of the VET Pre-qualified Supplier Agreement (for Queensland VET Investment) by the department.
+PQS status will be granted upon approval of the RTO's application and subsequent execution of the VET Pre-qualified Supplier Agreement (for Queensland VET Investment programs) by the department.

 Applicants will be notified in writing of the department's decision.

 Successful applicants will be advised on their letter of authority to commence delivery against the approved qualifications and will receive an executed VET Pre-qualified Supplier Agreement for their records.

 The department will publish information about PQS and their approved qualification(s) on the

 Any training and assessment services delivered prior to the period specified on letters of authority cannot be claimed for, or receive payment for, under the VET Pre-qualified Supplier Agreement.

 Operating as a PQS

 PQS can commence delivering services in accordance with the terms and conditions of their PQS approval, and in accordance with the relevant PQS and program policies and the Agreement.

 Individuals undertaking subsidised training must meet the eligibility requirements of the approved funding program(s).

 There are no application fees or annual registration fees directly associated with the PQS system.

 Key documents to become a VET Investment Plan PQS